-Scots and Welsh launch DUP deal challenge - BBC News
+Scots and Welsh launch DUP deal challenge

 - Where will the DUP money go?

-The UK government says that Barnett does not apply to the DUP funding package as it is being provided as an addition to the Northern Ireland Executive's block grant.

-In a similar way, the formula did not apply to city deals in Scotland and Wales, or previous packages of support for Northern Ireland, the government has argued.
+"Like previous Northern Ireland support packages, and the funding of over £1bn for city deals in Scotland and Wales, this funding is a targeted intervention to address a specific set of unique challenges.

+"And as was the case for those previous interventions, this exceptional funding will be made outside of the Barnett funding system."

-Scottish Secretary David Mundell had previously said he would block any "back door funding" for Northern Ireland if it meant the other devolved nations missing out.
+Scottish Secretary David Mundell had said ahead of the DUP deal being agreed that he would block any "back door funding" for Northern Ireland if it meant the other devolved nations missing out.

+A Scotland Office source told BBC Scotland that it was "very relaxed" about the formal dispute resolution process being invoked, and that the UK government was confident it had operated correctly throughout.

 What is the Barnett formula?